Varshashrama801/awesome-reticulum/README.md

 ## Node Firmware

+* [markqvist / RNode_Firmware](https://github.com/markqvist/RNode_Firmware) - An RNode is an open, free and unrestricted digital radio transceiver.
+It enables anyone to send and receive any kind of data over both short and very long distances.
+RNodes can be used with many different kinds of programs and systems, but they are especially well suited for use with Reticulum.
 * [DanBeard / RETCON](https://github.com/DanBeard/RETCON) - RETCON enables quick creation of pre-configured Raspberry Pi images that automatically form resilient mesh networks once deployed.
 * [AkitaEngineering / ESP32-C3-Reticulum-Node](https://github.com/AkitaEngineering/ESP32-C3-Reticulum-Node) - This project provides firmware to turn an ESP32-C3 (or compatible ESP32 variant) into a multi-interface Reticulum Network Stack gateway node.It allows devices communicating via different physical layers (WiFi UDP, ESP-NOW, Serial, Bluetooth) to exchange Reticulum packets seamlessly.
 * [strijar / RNS-Gate](https://github.com/strijar/RNS-Gate) - Standalone device for access and routing within the Reticulum Network Stack